hello@julietsmallernst.com ✗ 510-216-3988

 August 2024: All of the reduced fee slots in my private practice are full.

 I do not accept insurance.
 I can provide superbills if your insurance provider offers reimbursement for out-of-network providers.
-I encourage you to verify that your insurance plan includes benefits for out-of-network mental health/behavioral health services before we begin treatment.
+I encourage you to verify that your insurance plan includes benefits for out-of-network mental health/behavioral health services before we begin working together.

 If you are interested in learning more about services & fees at The Center for Early Childhood Connections, please visit this page to reach out.